FluidTYPO3/vhs/README.md

 It is highly recommended to use the inline annotation when your return values have a specific type before being output.
 Which is exactly the case when working with the v:math.* ViewHelpers.

+## Known issues

+* PHP 5.3.3: Due to errors in the class loader, you should recompile / upgrade to a more recent version.
+PHP 5.3.7 is recommended at least